HannaEb/js-cheatsheet/strings.md

 #### trim()

-Removes whitespace from both ends of a string
+Removes whitespace from both ends of the string

 ```javascript
 string.trim()